Coding Robots for Kids

 - What are you reading with the class?
 Perhaps you are reading “The Very Hungry Caterpillar” or “Goin on a Bear Hunt”?
 Decorate the robot to be that character, the children develop their sequence of steps to reenact the story, and bring the robot to life!

 - Learning about addition and subtraction?
 Make a number line, and figure out how many forwards the robot must take to get to the end line.
 How many backwards movements to get to a certain number.

 - Learning the alphabet?
 Using a Floor Map, use the robot to move from letter to letter to create a word.

 The possibilities are endless!

-With KIBO, you can easily integrate robotics into your classroom to enhance any curriculum or theme with unlimited possibilities.
+With KIBO, you can easily integrate coding and robotics into your classroom to enhance any curriculum or theme with unlimited possibilities.
 Because KIBO is open-ended and hands-on, your youngest students can learn STEM/STEAM concepts, such sequencing and coding – and bring their robots to life.